THE APPARENT PROBLEM Sample Clauses

 AutoNDA by SimpleDocs

 THE APPARENT PROBLEM.
 Under the Farmland and Open Space Preservation Act - formerly Public Act 116 of 1974 and recodified as Part 361 of the Natural Resources and Environmental Protection Act - a farm owner may enter into a contract (a development rights agreement) that provides the farm owner with a tax credit and exemptions from several special assessments that generally do not benefit the farmland, in exchange for a promise to retain the land for agricultural use or as undeveloped open space land.
-The purpose of the agreement is to ensure that the land remains in agricultural use for at least 10 years and that the land not be developed for a non- agricultural use.
+The purpose of the agreement is to ensure that the land remains in an agricultural use for at least 10 years and that the land is not developed for a non- agricultural use.
 According to committee testimony, there are approximately 50,000 of these agreements, lasting an average of 25 years, and covering 4.3 million acres of farmland in the state.
 The act states that a development rights agreement or easement does not supercede any prior lien, lease, or interest in the property that is subject to the agreement or easement, and any lien recorded under Part 361 is subordinate to a lien of a mortgage that is recorded before a lien under the act is recorded - meaning that a development rights agreement or easement has priority over any subsequently recorded lien, lease, or interest.
 Reportedly, several landowners enrolled in the PA 116 program have experienced problems when they attempted to refinance a portion of their property, due to the existence of the developments rights agreement on their property.
 As such, legislation has been introduced to help alleviate the problem.

 THE APPARENT PROBLEM.
 Public Act 386 of 1996 regulates viatical settlement contracts.
 Such a contract is written between the owner or holder of a life insurance policy who has a terminal illness or condition (known as a “viator”) and a person or entity who “buys” the policy at a cost below the amount of the death benefit (known in the act as a “provider”).
 Under the contract the policyholder gets a proportion of the money while alive that would have been paid out when he or she died, and the purchaser pays the policyholder a discounted amount and then receives the full benefit when the insured dies.
 The viatical settlement industry reportedly began with AIDS patients but has grown to include policyholders with other life- threatening and terminal diseases.
 The early access to life insurance proceeds can help to pay for medical care and end-of-life living expenses.
 Public Act 386 imposes a number of requirements on providers, mostly requiring certain notifications to policyholders and insurance companies, and providing for a “cooling-off” period during which the contract can rescinded for any reason.
 The act also specifies what documentation must accompany a contract and allows the insurance commissioner to step in when there are abuses.
 A new concern has arisen recently: that some people might offer money to others on the condition that they commit suicide.
 Some people believe that state law should make a strong policy statement against this.